 Victory Lap, 2012 Gouache and soot on cutout paper; 26 x 36.75 in.

 Most people groan when their DVD malfunctions and fractured images flash by on their screen.
 Not artist Jim Gaylord who currently has a show “Skipping Over Damaged Area” at the Gregory Lind Gallery in San Francisco.
-With a filmmaker’s dexterity and an artist’s . . . → Read More: “Skipping Over Damaged Area” by Jim Gaylord at the Gregory Lind Gallery in San Francisco
+With a filmmaker’s dexterity and . . . → Read More: “Skipping Over Damaged Area” by Jim Gaylord at the Gregory Lind Gallery in San Francisco